Emer Ai Tools

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool creates or rotates an on-chain identity record binding an Emercoin address to a GitHub identity.
-It distinguishes from siblings by referencing whoami and store_memory for pre- and post-conditions.
+The description clearly states the tool creates or rotates an on-chain identity record, binding an Emercoin address to a GitHub identity.
+It uses specific verbs ('create or rotate') and distinguishes from siblings like whoami and store_memory.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.